thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2020-09-04-thoughtful-biometrics.md

 ### This is a 3 day virtual virtual event.
 In the late winter / early spring 2022.

-<span style="color:yellow"> *Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe6lrXPP7f1tMvFVSo3dyFp7wLt18QEvkeTopNVGvbuk3eApw/viewform?usp=sf_link) to be updated when registration opens.* </span>
+* _Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe6lrXPP7f1tMvFVSo3dyFp7wLt18QEvkeTopNVGvbuk3eApw/viewform?usp=sf_link) to be updated when registration opens._

 Biometrics technology is being used in a wide range of contexts and there in this range of existing and potential uses, there are many questions about the ethical and socially good uses.